koesterlab/koesterlab.github.io/index.md

 ## Snakemake

-Snakemake is a workflow engine and language.
-It aims to reduce the complexity of creating workflows by providing a fast and comfortable execution environment, together with a clean and modern domain specific specification language (DSL) in python style. [[Details]](https://snakemake.bitbucket.io)
+Snakemake is a popular workflow management system.
+Snakemake reduces the complexity of formalizing and executing data analyses by providing a fast and comfortable execution environment, together with a clean and modern specification language (DSL) in python style.
+Snakemake workflows scale from workstations to compute servers, clusters and the cloud without the need to adjust the workflow definition. [[Details]](https://snakemake.bitbucket.io)

 ## Bioconda